Brianland

 1:50:35 – Lockjaw: “How old are you now?”
 She doesn’t answer.
 “You’re 16 or 17, it’s either one of those.”

-1:51:02–1:51:44 – Danvers interrogating Deandra – ultimatum to her to give up Bob’s whereabouts, but she doesn’t know.
+1:51:02–1:51:44 – Danvers interrogating Deandra who was also captured in the convent raid – give her the ultimatum to her to give up Bob’s whereabouts, but she doesn’t know.
 Deandra in tears.

-1:51:45 – Willa to Lockjaw: “Did you rape her?” their verbal confrontation
+1:51:45 – Willa to Lockjaw: “Did you rape her?” their verbal confrontation.

 1:52:28 – back to Danvers & Deandra – “You’re in a lose-lose, maybe save your life position.”